Ayodeji10/next-basket/README.md

 ### `Running this project locally`

-To run this project on your local machine, clone this repository, delete the package-lock.json file and run "npm install" then run "npm run build"
+To run this project on your local machine, clone this repository, delete the package-lock.json file and run "npm install" then run "npm run dev"

 Thank you for your time.